1larrietmari/data-science-business-analytics-portfolio/README.md

 Practical application of machine learning
 Business oriented insight generation
 Readiness for roles in data analytics, business analytics, data science, and AI driven consulting

+Note: Some PDFs and notebooks may not preview correctly in GitHub.
+Please download files locally for full viewing.